Angelfish: Leader, DAG, or Anywhere in Between: Related Work

 In DAG-based protocols, parties create data blocks in parallel and organize them in a DAG whose structure is then interpreted to arrive at a total ordering.
 HashGraph~\cite{baird2016swirlds} pioneered this approach with an unstructured, asynchronous DAG.
 Aleph~\cite{gkagol2019aleph} first introduced a layered DAG built in rounds.
 DAG-Rider~\cite{keidar2021all} further optimizes performance and resilience and is quantum safe, and Narwhal~\cite{danezis2022narwhal} showed that the approach achieves high performance in practice.

-Bullshark~\cite{spiegelman2022bullshark} introduces leader vertices (also called anchors) and timeouts in the DAG-building process in exchange for better latency in the common case, and it is the first partially-synchronous DAG-based protocol with embedded consensus.
+Bullshark~\cite{spiegelman2022bullshark} introduces leader vertices and timeouts in the DAG-building process in exchange for better latency in the common case, and it is the first partially synchronous DAG-based protocol with embedded consensus.
 Shoal~\cite{spiegelman2023shoal} runs multiple instances of Bullshark in a pipeline to further reduce latency.
-Shoal++~\cite{arun2025shoal++} make further improvements upon Bullshark by using multiple leader vertices per round and intertwines the outputs of parallel protocol instances.
+Shoal++~\cite{arun2025shoal++} makes further improvements upon Bullshark by using multiple leader vertices per round and intertwining the outputs of parallel protocol instances.
 Sailfish~\cite{shrestha2024sailfish} first achieves a leader vertex every round and 3 message delays to commit leader vertices.

-Uncertified DAG-based protocols such as Cordial Miners~\cite{keidar2023cordial}, BBCA-Chain~\cite{malkhi2023bbca}, or Mysticeti~\cite{babel2023mysticeti} use best-effort broadcast to disseminate DAG vertices instead of reliable broadcast.
-This avoids the latency of reliable broadcast but results in brittle performance~\cite{arun2025shoal++}.
+Uncertified DAG-based protocols such as Cordial Miners~\cite{keidar2023cordial}, BBCA-Chain~\cite{malkhi2023bbca}, Mysticeti~\cite{babel2023mysticeti}, and Black Marlin~\cite{ignacio2025dag} use best-effort broadcast to disseminate DAG vertices instead of reliable broadcast.
+This avoids incurring the \(O(n^2)\) complexity of reliable broadcast (per vertex) but may result in brittle performance~\cite{arun2025shoal++} as missing vertices must be fetched later on the critical consensus path.

+Fully asynchronous BFT protocols avoid timing assumptions altogether.
+A classic line follows the Ben-Or--Kelmer--Rabin (BKR) asynchronous common-subset framework~\cite{benor1994asynchronous}, where parties first disseminate proposals through reliable broadcast and then use asynchronous binary agreement to decide which proposals to include.
+HoneyBadger~\cite{miller2016honey}, BEAT~\cite{duan2018beat}, and FIN~\cite{duan2023fin} follow or optimize this style of construction.